CommandMC/HeroicWiki/Gamepad-Navigation.md

 # Interactions

-This are the currently implemented interactions:
+These are the currently implemented interactions:

 ## padUp / padDown / padLeft / padRight